-It is evident that the root system development (Tables I & II) along the three locations have the highest values in the middle of the furrow for the DEV or MID stages, but it revealed the highest density in the end of the furrow at MAT stage of the plantcane in the in the two locations (2 and 1) as 163 and 176 roots per cane plant, respectively.
-Whereas the lowest values were recorded in head of the most furrows at all stages of crop growth, which indicate that the root system of crop in the head of the furrow suffer under irrigation, and the highest values in middle of the furrows indicates relatively moderate moisture stress in this location, but the end of the furrow to some extend similar to head of the furrow in the DEV and MID stages of plant cane, and this can be attributed to the stagnation of water in the end of the end-blocked furrow as a result of the lack of drainage system, which in turn creates an inaerobic condition and waterlogging.
+It is evident that the root system development (Tables I & II) along the three locations have the highest values in the middle of the furrow for the DEV or MID stages, but it revealed the highest density in the end of the furrow at MAT stage of the plant cane in the in the two locations (2 and 1) as 163 and 176 roots per cane plant, respectively.
+Whereas the lowest values were recorded in head of the most furrows at all stages of crop growth, which indicate that the root system of crop in the head of the furrow suffer under irrigation, and the highest values in middle of the furrows indicates relatively moderate moisture stress in this location, but the end of the furrow to some extend similar to head of the furrow in the DEV and MID stages of plant cane, and this can be attributed to the stagnation of water in the end of the end-blocked furrow as a result of the lack of drainage system, which in turn creates an anaerobic condition and waterlogging.
 The adverse effect of soil moisture stress (under irrigation) that lead to low density of root in head of the furrows is the same to that takes place in the end of the furrows as a reason of (over irrigation) water logging.
-The deleterious effect of soil moisture stress in the head of the furrow is a worst to the plant when it is accompanied by the saline soils (i.e. more osmotic pressure).
+The harmful effect of soil moisture stress in the head of the furrow is to the plant when it is accompanied by the saline soils (i.e. more osmotic pressure).
 Then that of excess moisture in end of the furrow have two effects of osmotic pressure and water logging at which root system development of sugarcane crop has severely been affected due to both reasons.

 In table (II & IV) of ratoon crop of the second season in the two locations (1 and 2), the root system development along the three locations have the highest values in the head of the furrow for the DEV and MID stages, in location 2.
 Then the similar rooting trend has been noticed as a highest root density